Logo

 Key Takeaways

-• On-ramps convert fiat currencies into cryptocurrencies, lowering barriers to entry and boosting adoption across Web3.
+• On-ramps convert fiat currencies into cryptocurrencies, reducing friction for first-time buyers and supporting broader access to Web3.

 Understanding Fiat-to-Crypto On-Ramps